abyssfinance/abyss-lockup/README.md

 Below is a list of contracts we use for this service:

 <dl>
-  <dt>SafeERC20, Ownable, ReentrancyGuard</dt>
+  <dt>SafeERC20, Ownable, Address, ReentrancyGuard</dt>
   <dd>Openzepellin smart contracts.
 The first one allows to transfer and to approve ERC20 tokens safely.
 The second one allows for managing ownership.
+The third one allows to check if the address is a smart contract or not.
 The last one protects from re-entrance attacks.</dd>
 </dl>

 <dl>